Privacy Policy - Mobile Applications

 You will not need to create an account to exercise your rights.
 California residents have the right to:

-• Request that, for personal information that we have collected in the preceding 12 months, we disclose, free of charge (unless your requests are manifestly unfounded or excessive), the categories of personal information that we have collected about you, the categories of sources from which the personal information was collected, the business or commercial purpose for collecting or selling personal information, the categories of third parties with whom we share personal information.
+• Know.
+You may request that, for personal information we disclose, we provide you the categories of personal information that we have collected about you, the categories of sources from which the personal information was collected, the business or commercial purpose for collecting personal information, if applicable, the categories of third parties with whom we share personal information.
 To exercise this right, you must provide a verifiable consumer request by either calling us at +44 0845 834 0987 or by emailing us at [email protected].

-• Request that, for personal information that we have sold or disclosed for a business purpose in the preceding 12 months, we disclose, free of charge (unless your requests are manifestly unfounded or excessive), the categories of personal information that we have collected about you, the categories of personal information that we have sold about you, the categories of third parties to whom each category of personal information was sold, the categories of personal information that we have disclosed about you for a business purpose, and the categories of third parties to whom each category of personal information was disclosed.
+• Access.
+You may request that, for personal information we disclose, the categories of personal information that we have collected about you, the categories of personal information that we have disclosed about you for a business purpose, and the categories of third parties to whom each category of personal information was disclosed.
 To exercise this right, you must provide a verifiable consumer request by either calling us at +44 0845 834 0987, or by emailing us at [email protected].

 To the extent that anything in this Section 10 conflicts with this Privacy Policy, this Section 10 shall govern.